 B.A.
 Philosophy, University of San Francisco

-Dr. Rivera has been teaching at San Francisco State University, since the Third World Strike created the College of Ethnic Studies.
-He developed and taught our department’s philosophy courses but now that he has retired, we are lucky to occasionally coax him back onto campus to teach his highly sought-after courses on Aztec Philosophy (LTNS 475) and a course on Sor Juana Ines de la Cruz, developed in conjunction with the Spanish Department (LTNS 492).
+Dr. Rivera taught at San Francisco State University since the Third World Strike created the College of Ethnic Studies.
+Before retiring, he developed and taught our department’s Aztec Philosophy course and a course on Sor Juana Ines de la Cruz, developed in conjunction with the Spanish Department.

 He is interested in cultural studies, discourse theory and the foundations of social science.
 His views on theory are influenced by the work of Latino cultural critics in both the U.S. and Latin America.